-When was the last time you reached out to a competitor in the nonprofit arena for advice?
-Chances are, this has never happened.
+When was the last time you reached out your nonprofit competitors for advice?
+Chances are this has never happened.
+Are you missing out?
 In the world of nonprofit organizations, we choose to look at our opposition as friends and not competitors.
-However, you are competing for volunteer’s time and their contributions.
+However, you and your nonprofit competitors are competing for volunteer’s time and their contributions.

 Volunteers choose a nonprofit organization for a variety of reasons.
 They may choose to volunteer for an organization they are passionate about or because a friend or family member’s life was touched by a particular illness or condition.